 - Liquid: shake the liquid well before each dose so that the medicine is evenly mixed.

-- Antacids are best taken when symptoms occur or are expected, usually after meals and just before going to bed (about 4 times a day).
+- Use only when needed.
+Antacids are best taken when symptoms occur or are expected, usually after meals and just before going to bed (about 4 times a day).
 It's best to take antacids soon after eating because this is when you're most likely to get indigestion or heartburn.

 - Other medicines: antacids can interfere with the absorption of other medicines, so you should not take these together.
 Generally, do not take other medicines within 2-4 hours of taking antacids.